HomeMy WebLinkAbout1927-11-08 1.54

 at Blossom Crest.
 No persons appeared to object, and it was voted

-to grant the permit.
+to grant the permit .

 the licensing and regulations of motor vehicles commonly known as

-Jitneys, as revised by the To -ran Counsel.
+Jitneys, as revised by the Town Counsel.

 Letter was received from William R. S. Eaton in reply to the